joelparkerhenderson/wordbooks/doc/software_engineering_by_iqbba.md

 # Standard glossary of terms used in Software Engineering by IQBBA

 Standard glossary of terms used in Software Engineering.
 By International Qualification Board for Business Analysis.
 Version 1.0.

-**Used with permission**: This document may be copied in its entirety, or extracts made, if the source is acknowledged.
+Used with permission.

 **5 x Why**: see Five Why’s.